Hafþór Júlíus Björnsson: 2017

-At the Arnold Strongman Classic, Hafþór emerged runner-up to Shaw with his best performance in the competition upto this point.
+At the Arnold Strongman Classic, Björnsson emerged runner-up to Shaw with his best performance in the competition up to this point.
 He broke the world record in the Rogue bag over bar for max weight by throwing a 45.4 kg sandbag over a 4.57 m bar and pressed the 195 kg Austrian Oak log for 3 repetitions.

-In 2017 Europe's Strongest Man after an iconic battle with Eddie Hall Hafþór won his third title, and famously answered Bill Kazmaier, "This is not a beauty contest, this is Strongman!" amidst a Bell's palsy affected face.
+In 2017 Europe's Strongest Man after an iconic battle with Eddie Hall Björnsson won his third title, and famously answered Bill Kazmaier, "This is not a beauty contest, this is Strongman!" amidst a Bell's palsy affected face.
 He Axle pressed 206 kg and broke the world record in loading the five 120–200 kg (264–441 lb) Atlas stones (Giants Live heavy set) in 17.54 seconds, one-motioning all the stones.

-In 2017 World's Strongest Man Hafþór again came close to winning the title but ended runner-up to Hall by one point and secured his sixth consecutive podium finish.
+In 2017 World's Strongest Man Björnsson again came close to winning the title but ended runner-up to Hall by one point and secured his sixth consecutive podium finish.
 He deadlifted 1,000 lbs+ for the first time in his career and squatted 317.5 kg for 12 repetitions despite returning from a recent quad tear.

-Hafþór proceeded to win 2017 Festival des Hommes Forts de Warwick and 2017 WoW Stronger, taking his international title tally to 23 and during the latter, surpassed Paul Anderson's 185 kg power clean and press from 1955 World Championships, Munich with a 188 kg muscle clean and press.
+Björnsson proceeded to win 2017 Festival des Hommes Forts de Warwick and 2017 WoW Stronger, taking his international title tally to 23 and during the latter, surpassed Paul Anderson's 185 kg power clean and press from 1955 World Championships, Munich with a 188 kg muscle clean and press.
 He also broke the block press world record with 154.5 kg and squatted 200 kg raw for 29 repetitions.

 In the national circuit, he won his seventh consecutive Iceland's Strongest Man and fifth Strongest Man in Iceland titles.
 During 2017 Iceland's Strongest Man, he surpassed both Andrés Guðmundsson's near two full revolutions around the pen and Gregg Ernst's linear 70 metres (229 ft 8 in) which eluded everyone for more than 25 years, by carrying the legendary Húsafell Stone 90 metres (295 ft 4 in) for a new all-time world record.